 Remaining Resilient and Using Your Voice for the Next Generation

 Are you surrounded by encouraging friends?
 Supported by a mentor that believes in you?
 Maybe you are in nature taking in the fresh air and enjoying the sunshine on your skin.
-Safe spaces do not have to be complicated and are different for everyone.
+Places of belonging do not have to be complicated and are different for everyone.
 They can be as simple as a cuddle with your dog, an afternoon of baking with a grandparent or that particularly cozy corner of the library where you most enjoy reading.
-At Girls on the Run, we are committed to creating such communities of belonging where every girl is safe and comfortable to be herself.
+At Girls on the Run, we are committed to creating such communities of inclusion where every girl is safe and comfortable to be herself.
 Our girls’ safety is paramount in everything we do.
 From the first practice to the end-of-season 5K, we take every precaution to ensure girls have an assured, welcoming and warm experience.

 This National Sexual Assault Awareness Month, we are casting a light on our excellent partners at Darkness to Light who help make this possible and one brave and resilient GOTR volunteer who overcame past trauma through her involvement with the program.

 The well-being of our participants is at the forefront of all of Girls on the Run programming – making our partnership with Darkness to Light all the more critical.